 Both RGB and HSB are additive colour models.
 But whilst RGB relies on adjusting the amount of red, green and blue needed to produce other colours the HSB colour model relies on adjusting hue, saturation and brightness.

-- Hue refers to the perceived difference between one colour and another by using names such as red, yellow, green or blue.
+- Hue refers to the perceived difference between one colour and another and is usually described by using names such as red, yellow, green or blue.

-- Saturation refers to the perceived difference between one colour and another in terms of vividness.
-Saturation is measured between a fully saturated colour (100%) and an unsaturated colour that appear dull and washed out until all colour disappears leaving only a monochromatic grey tone (0%).
+- Saturation is measured between a fully saturated colour (100%) and an unsaturated colour that appears dull and washed out until all colour disappears leaving only a monochromatic grey tone (0%).

 - Brightness refers to the perceived difference between a colour observed in ideal sunlit conditions compared with conditions where the vitality of the hue is lost because the lighting is poor.

-- In the implementation of the HSB colour model used in Adobe Illustrator CC:
+In the implementation of the HSB colour model used in Adobe Illustrator CC: